 - Norandrostenediol (19-nor-4-androstenediol or 3β,17β-dihydroxyestr-4-ene)

 - Norandrostenedione (19-nor-4-androstenedione or estr-4-en-3,17-dione)

 In fact, there are so many available, you will have to check the label to see whether a product does contain a prohormone.
 A rule of thumb is if the name looks like it is a chemical compound, it requires further research.

 Due to their precursor effects of being anabolic steroids, prohormones have a mixed legal class.
-They are almost certainly all banned substances by the World Anti-Doping Agency (WADA) and can have a negative effect on cardiovascular health and liver function.

 What can you do?